 There are a few difficulties to be aware of when applying for the ERC.
 The process can have a few hiccups that can quickly become confusing for businesses.

 Any time tax law changes, there will be new provisions to remember as you try to take tax credits or deductions.
-Common challenges for the employee retention tax credit include:

 Any of these challenges can keep employers from moving forward with the ERC.
 This is why it is always wise to ask for help when you’re unsure what to do next.

-Get Expert Help Navigating the ERC
+Get Expert Help Navigating How to Claim ERC Today

 ERC Today is here to help with whatever questions or concerns you have about the Employee Retention Credit.
 We provide quick, easy, and flexible tax consulting services and speedy filing options, along with dedicated client support.
 Our team can help you figure out if you can apply for the credit in addition to your PPP loan.